zzz945/public-blog/resume 2019.md

 ### Work at vipkid

 Responsible for the development, iteration and maintenance of Lingobus web application (pc + mobile).
 Lingobus is an online Chinese learning website for kids, with users all around the world.
-I am responsible for the optimization of the project architecture, the development of core business logic, such as the registration and login process (phone/email/WeChat/facebook), libraries, word cards, etc.
+I am responsible for the optimization of the project architecture, the development of core business logic, such as the registration and login(phone/email/WeChat/facebook), libraries, word cards, etc.

 During the project, I paid great attention to accumulating reusable components and solutions, and produced documents and demos. https://github.com/lingobus/mpa-starter is a universal scaffolding for multi-page web applications, and contains solutions to the following issues:
   1. Internationalization